JunMarBorja360/filipino-cookbook-api-borja/API_DOCUMENTATION.md

 ## 11. SQL Used (Keep in mind...
-For SQLyog, requires the XAMPP and Activate both Apache and MySQL)
+For SQLyog, requires the XAMPP and Activate both Apache and MySQL) and Don't worry there is a db folder that contains the sql, same as these.

 -- Filipino Foods Relational SQL Script